cah-john-ryan/expo-go-real-time-chat/session-2-landing-screen.md

 </Pressable>
 ```

-11. You should see a red squiggly line below "TextInput" as Visual Studio Code does not know what this element is.
-Hover your mouse over `<TextInput` and press `Control` + `.`.
+11. You should see a red squiggly line below "useState", "TextInput", and "Pressable" as Visual Studio Code does not know what this element is.
+Hover your mouse over `useState` and press `Control` + `.`.
 This should update the `import` statement at the top of the file to tell Visual Studio Code where this element comes from.
-There will be several other elements with these red squiggly marks that needs similar treatment.
+Repeat this for each item in this file that has these red squiggly lines.

 Once done, the top of the file should change from this:
 ```tsx